rsl/bored_of_review/README.md

-bored_of_review
+Bored of Review
 ===============

-Comment spam detection and marking system
+A comment spam detection and marking system.

+Also a pun.

+Details to come where the codebase actually exists.